Sheikh Gumi claims DSS is fully aware of his negotiations with bandits

 - Islamic cleric, Sheikh Ahmad Gumi, has reacted to reports that he was questioned by officials of the DSS

-- Kaduna-based cleric disagreed with the allegations that he made disparaging remarks against the Nigerian military
+- The Kaduna-based cleric disagreed with the suggestions that he made disparaging remarks against the Nigerian military

 - Gumi attracted widespread criticism recently when he said the crimes committed by bandits are lesser than those committed by secessionist groups